sourcecrypto/sourcecrypto.github.io/index.md

 Originally organized in the channels of a [discord server](http://crypt0library.net), this is a landing pad in the process of making a machine readable repository of information on every subject in crypto.

-* [Source ⧉ Crypto](https://discord.gg/ahTuPMY) - I collect and categorize links in here, on the fly.
+* [Source⧉Crypto](https://discord.gg/ahTuPMY) - I collect and categorize links in here, on the fly.
 ![](https://i.imgur.com/hLOk7yL.png)
 * [infominer33/SourceCrypto](https://github.com/infominer33/SourceCrypto) - Later I enter the links into machine readable TOML format.